isc-projects/kea/doc/guide/dhcp4-srv.rst

 different for each pool.

-User contexts can store an arbitrary data file as long as it has valid JSON syntax and its top level element is a map (i.e. the data must be enclosed in curly brackets).
+User contexts can store an arbitrary data file as long as it has valid JSON syntax and its top-level element is a map (i.e. the data must be enclosed in curly brackets).
 However, some hook libraries may expect specific formatting; please consult the specific hook library documentation for details.